 Baker Park - 2.5 Miles

 Located in the City of Frederick, Baker Park is a 58-acre linear park with walking paths.
 These paths are long straightaways which make it easy to log quite a bit of distance before circling back to the start.
 Begin on the path directly in front of the Schifferstadt Architectural Museum and head east.
 After crossing Fairway Avenue you will pass by the Carroll Creek Covered Bridge, a charming footbridge perfect for getting a photo (#VisitFrederickMD).
-The path will lead you past Culler Lake, which boasts of a beautifully restored fountain, wetlands, and pedestrian bridges.
+The path will lead you past Culler Lake, which boasts a beautifully restored fountain, wetlands, and pedestrian bridges.
 Continue east on the path and cross West College Avenue then College Avenue.
-Next you will see the Joseph Dill Baker Memorial Tower and Carillon on your left, a 70-foot granite bell tower which houses 49 carillon bells, ranging from 22–3,500 pounds.
-Carillon Bells Recitals are held on most Sundays, 12:30–1pm.
+Next, you will see the Joseph Dill Baker Memorial Tower and Carillon on your left, a 70-foot granite bell tower that houses 49 carillon bells, ranging from 22 to 3,500 pounds.
+Carillon Bells Recitals are held on most Sundays, 12:30–1 pm.
 Just before you reach North Bentz Street turn around and follow the pathway to return to the start.